zacharysgoldberg/real-estate-etl-pipeline/README.md

 - Created dashboards to visualise the outputs

-- PySpark for Ingestion of CSV files into the data lake as parquet files/ tables.
+- PySpark for Ingestion of CSV files into the data lake (ADLS) as delta files/ tables and Transformed for SQL analysis.

-- Spark SQL for creating databases, tables, views, and transformations such as Filter, Join, Simple Aggregations, GroupBy, Window functions, etc.
+- Spark SQL for creating databases, tables, and transformations such as Filter, Join, Simple Aggregations, GroupBy, Window functions, etc.

 - **Implemented Full Refresh and Incremental Load patterns using Partitions and ADLS Delta Lake**